 Students at Leeds Trinity University can access free online support with Big White Wall.

 Big White Wall is an online mental health and wellbeing service offering self-help programmes, creative outlets and a caring community through clinically mediated peer-to-peer support.
-Available 24/7, Big White Wall is a totally anonymous service that can provide users with a safe space, in addition to the University's traditional counselling service.
+Available 24/7, Big White Wall is a totally anonymous service that can provide users with a safe space, in addition the University’s own mental health and wellbeing service.

 To join Big White Wall's supportive online community, visit bigwhitewall.com and sign up with your University email address.
 You can then choose an anonymous username for your time on Big White Wall.